Emircyn/eventUp/README.md

 - Responsive design: The landing page is fully responsive and looks great on all devices.
 - Customizable: The landing page can be easily customized to fit your brand's colors and style.

+## Demo

+You can try the app at this link: https://event-up-one.vercel.app

 ## Usage guide
 To start using this landing page, follow these steps: